Flaws on DUI Arrests that Lead to Wrongful Convictions

 How a wrongful conviction affects your life

-Aside from consequences of being detained depending on the magnitude of your case, paying required fines, attending court hearings, and having your license revoked, a DUI conviction can follow you for the rest of your life.
+Aside from consequences of being held in the Clark County Detention Center (CCDC) or any other detention centers in Nevada depending on the magnitude of your case, paying required fines, attending court hearings, and having your license revoked, a DUI conviction can follow you for the rest of your life.

 What exactly is a DUI conviction?
 When it is proven that you were driving-under-the-influence in an undesirable level then you can be sentenced to particular penalties such as: